 The Veneto region’s capital and largest city is Venice.
 Among the many beautiful vacation destinations in the Veneto region are the towns of Padua, Verona, and Vicenza.

-Padua is a cultural center just outside Venice.
-Its Bo University attracts young people from around Europe giving the city a youthfulness that is fun.
+Padua is a cultural center just outside Venice. it is often associated with St Anthony the 13th century Franciscan priest who makes miracles come true and who people pray for good health.
+Many Venetians moved out to Padua to build their palaces and today they are evident in the streets. it is a young and dynamic city where students make up over a quarter of its population.
+Its Bo University, which as found around 1250, attracts young people from around Europe giving the city a youthfulness that is fun.
 The city is also noted for its pleasant canals and fine architecture.
 Padua boasts that it is one of the oldest city’s in Europe, dating back to the Trojan War.
 Padua is the home of two very important artistic masterpieces: The Scrovegni Chapel where Giotto’s Last Judgement masterpiece is found.
 This is one of the most important pieces of art in Italy and in all Western art.
 Also in Padua in front of the Basilica of St Anthony is Donatello’s bronze horse.
 The Botanical Garden of Padua is the first botanic garden in the world founded in 1524.
+Prato della Valle is the largest square in the city.
+It is where markets have taken place since Roman times.
+Today it is a gathering place for students and families.
+Concerts draw thousands of people.
+The statues were erected in the 19th century and pay tribute to people important to its cultural history.

 The most popular sightseeing destination in the region of Veneto is Venice.
 Venice is known for its many canals with gorgeous palazzi lining the way for gondolas to glide along to St Mark’s Square.
 Today Venice is a romantic and magical city often considered one of the most beautiful in the world.
 Click here for more about Venice sightseeing.